Kidney Health: Best Foods and Natural Remedies

 To follow ketogenic diet guidelines, approximately 70% of calories should come from healthy fats, 20% from clean protein sources, and 10% from low-carbohydrate foods.
 An anti-inflammatory, ketogenic diet reduces inflammation, stabilizes blood sugar, reduces toxic load, provides necessary nutrients, and supports healthy blood pH levels.

 With decline in kidney function, AGEs can accumulate in the cells and the bloodstream.
 AGEs are highly inflammatory and can damage tissues throughout the body.
-AGEs can clog the small blood vessels throughout the body, including in the kidneys.
+AGEs can clog the small blood vessels throughout the body, including in the renal system.
 The ketogenic diet can improve blood sugar regulation and reduce glycation in the kidneys.

 Avoid Inflammatory Foods